Board of directors

 Director of the Bank since June 2016.

-Mary Padbury is a member of the Remuneration Committee and the Board Performance and Renewal Committee.
+Mary Padbury is a member of the Remuneration Committee and the Nominations Committee.

 Ms Padbury is a pre-eminent intellectual property lawyer with an Australian and international legal career spanning over 30 years.
 She is a partner and the Vice Chairman of Ashurst, having been the Chairman of Ashurst Australia for eight years prior to the firm's full merger with Ashurst LLP into an integrated global firm in 2013.

 Earlier in her career, Ms Padbury spent a number of years in the United Kingdom with boutique firm, Bristows, and as resident partner of Ashurst Australia.
 She has undertaken intellectual property work for Australian and multinational corporations in a range of technology areas and has extensive international, legal and governance experience.

-Other Directorships and Interests: Ashurst (Vice Chairman), the Macfarlane Burnet Institute for Medical Research and Public Health Ltd, Australasian Gastro-Intestinal Trials Group, Chief Executive Women, Melbourne University Law School Foundation, Professional Standards Board for Patent and Trade Marks Attorneys and Victorian Legal Admissions Board.
+Other Directorships and Interests: Ashurst (Vice Chairman), Trans-Tasman IP Attorneys Board (Chair), the Macfarlane Burnet Institute for Medical Research and Public Health Ltd, Chief Executive Women, Melbourne University Law School Foundation, and Victorian Legal Admissions Board.

 Qualifications: Bachelor of Laws (Hons) and Bachelor of Arts, University of Melbourne.